ttewabe/wrap-angular-component/README.md

           }
         }

+5.Create a React component(MyComponent.tsx)
+6. Create angular component & wrap React inside it
+7. Then Add Angular component into module.ts
-5. In app.component.html,you have to pass the propName value such as <app-my-component-wrapper [propName]="propName" (eventName)="onEventName()"></app-my-component-wrapper> to properly pass and bind the properties.
+8. Use the defined selector in the template and run it.
+In app.component.html,you have to pass the propName value such as <app-my-component-wrapper [propName]="propName" (eventName)="onEventName()"></app-my-component-wrapper> to properly pass and bind the properties.

-Run `ng serve` for a dev server.
+8. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.